Breaking Free from Fear when Confronting an Enemy

 Join a Fighting Gym

-I might be wrong, but most people will avoid a confrontation because they’re not confident in their fighting ability.
-See, it’s natural that if a confrontation is not resolved, then the next step is violence.
+Most people avoid confrontations because they lack confidence in their fighting ability.
+If a confrontation is not resolved, the next step is violence.

-I firmly believe in Jordan Peterson, and I love it when he says you can only be peaceful/good if you’re capable of violence.
-Otherwise, you’re not peaceful and good for true reasons.
+I firmly believe in Jordan Peterson, and I love it when he says you can only be peaceful if you’re capable of violence.
+Otherwise, you’re not peaceful and good for valid reasons.

 Therefore, practicing martial arts and learning how to fight can be the answer to confronting your fears.
 Get comfortable with violence because violence is what makes you step back.